stevenv17/appPruebaSymplificaFront/README.md

 ## requirements for this project

 Angular CLI: 10.2.4

 Node: 12.22.12

 ## Development server

+Run `npm install` the first time and after

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.